Frequently Asked Questions (FAQ)

 The clinic process has 3 easy steps and typically takes less than 45 minutes from start to finish.
 Here is what to expect:

-- Check-in – Plan to arrive at Eagle Bank Area at your scheduled appointment time.
+- Check-in – Plan to arrive at the vaccine clinic at your scheduled appointment time.
 Appointments are spaced out in 15-minute increments so that we can ensure safe social distancing and keep lines to a minimum — don’t forget to wear your mask!

 - Get vaccine – Next you will sit down at a vaccination table with a trained medical professional.
 They will answer any questions you have and give you the vaccine.